 The ever so famous Mike’s Pastry had a line around the block, so our cannoli craving would have to be satisfied another day.
 (Note: If you really want Mike’s Pastry, go to the location in Harvard Square!
 There’s almost never a line.)
 But we couldn’t leave Boston without getting dessert!
 To continue with our Italy theme for the day, we ended up going to Amorino on Newbury Street for gelato.
 Gelato, cupcakes, and macarons are my weakness, so this completely made my day.

 Funny side story: We accidentally got off at the wrong T stop on the way back and ended up around the Christian Science Center, so we spontaneously decided to visit the Mapparium in the Mary Baker Eddy Library.
-It’s an off the grid place that I’ve never even heard of until my architecture class this semester, but it is SO COOL and you definitely need to check it out if you’re in the area!
+It’s an off the grid place that I’ve never even heard of until I took an architecture class, but it is SO COOL and you definitely need to check it out if you’re in the area!

 Now that I can officially cross the North End off my Boston bucket list, there’s only one more big thing I have yet to do… go to a Red Sox game!!!
 I feel like I can’t call myself a Bostonian without having gone to a Red Sox game.
 This definitely needs to happen.